• Skip to primary navigation

 • Dull and smooth skin that is not shiny

-• Acorn squash – medium in size
+• Acorn squash – 1-2 medium acorn squash

-• Kosher salt – for some flavor
+• Kosher salt – for some added flavor

 Do I need to peel the squash before I cook it?